Discrete Morse theory and localization: Homotopy and localization for p-categories

 \item Composition of morphisms in $\Loc_\Sigma\bC$ is given by concatenating representative $\Sigma$-zigzags, with the understanding that the last right-pointing map of the first morphism is to be composed in $\bC$ with the first right-pointing map of the second morphism. \end{enumerate} \end{definition}

 One can check (using the directedness of $\Sigma$) that $\twomor$ is indeed a partial order, and that the composition $\circ$ is well-defined and order-preserving.
-While the construction above may be slightly more involved than ordinary 1-categorical localization (from \cite[Ch 1]{gabrielzisman}), it is less intricate than the {\em hammock localization} of 1-categories from \cite{dwyerkan2} and the localization of enriched categories in general (as in \cite{wolff:73}). \begin{remark} If a right-pointing map in some $\Sigma$-zigzag factors as $g\circ f$ where $f:x \to y$ lies in $\Sigma$, and if it is followed by a left-pointing $f$, then one can simplify to a shorter $\Sigma$-zigzag which represents the same morphism in $\Loc_\Sigma\bC$ as follows:
+While the construction above may be slightly more involved than ordinary 1-categorical localization (from \cite[Ch 1]{gabrielzisman}), it is less intricate than the {\em hammock localization} of 1-categories from \cite{dwyerkan2} and the localization of enriched categories in general (as in \cite{wolff:73}).
+In any event, the reader can find three examples of localization in Section \ref{sec:calc}. \begin{remark} If a right-pointing map in some $\Sigma$-zigzag factors as $g\circ f$ where $f:x \to y$ lies in $\Sigma$, and if it is followed by a left-pointing $f$, then one can simplify to a shorter $\Sigma$-zigzag which represents the same morphism in $\Loc_\Sigma\bC$ as follows:

 Here the first equivalence follows from {\em vertical} reduction and the second from {\em horizontal} reduction as described in the preceding definition.
 In this sense, a left-pointing $f \in \Sigma$ cancels the preceding right-pointing $f$. \end{remark}